 - 10th April 2023 (Easter Monday) - A day of family and feasting, marking the end of Lent

 Easter in Rome – Traditions and Festivities

 The observances of Easter in Rome begins on Palm Sunday when you can find pilgrims making a beeline for St. Peter’s Square with palm leaves.
 The leaves are meant to welcome Jesus into their city and marks the beginning of Holy Week.
-After a brief lull, the festivities pick up again on Maundy Thursday which is all the more solemn as it marks Jesus’s last supper and the beginning of Triduum.
+After a brief lull of 3 days, the festivities pick up again on Maundy Thursday which is all the more solemn as it marks Jesus’s last supper and the beginning of Triduum.

 On Easter Friday, the mood is mournful as all the pilgrims are grieving for Jesus, everyone makes their way to the Colosseum where a poignant yet grand ceremony, the Via Crucis takes place at night.
 Even for the non-believer, it can be an epic emotional upheaval being a part of the ceremony in an ancient venue that has seen a lot of bloodbaths.
 Easter Sunday is the day of joy and welcoming of Jesus, the city is colorful, and kids are on a quest for chocolate eggs.
 Easter Monday or Pasquetta marks the end of Holy Week when families enjoy spring weather outdoors with picnics.

 1. Book a Vatican Tour to see Pope Francis

 Christian or not, an audience with Pope Francis is an emotional experience.
 The current Pope Francis is the 266th pope of the Roman Catholic Church and he holds an audience every Wednesday, where he delivers a speech at the awe-inspiring St. Peter’s Square.
 Getting a ticket to the Papal audience is difficult but you can book one right here with Headout!
 In the Holy Week, the significance of the Pope’s address gains immense importance and it is an opportunity of a lifetime!